collinsbett29/Quotes/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## License
+This project is licensed under the terms of the MIT license.
+Copyright (c) 2018 Collins K. Bett

+                      © Collins